Divorce is a difficult time for everyone involved. It is no surprise that even in situations where the parties are cordial, conflict can occur.

-Situations that are best for an uncontested divorce are when the couples do not have major assets or minor children and can individually support themselves.
-The majority of divorces are usually completed this way.
+Situations that are best for an uncontested divorce are when the couples do not have major assets or children that are minors, and can individually support themselves.
+The majority of divorces in North Carolina are usually completed this way.

 When to Choose a Contested Divorce

 Even uncontested divorces can become difficult and many couples find that their situation has become more contested than not.
 Because communication can break down during divorce, successful negotiation may prove difficult.
 Unless you and your spouse can agree on the big issues that each of you face, then an uncontested divorce may not be the best option for you.

 One or both sides are in dispute over one or more major issues that must be addressed before the divorce is finalized.
 This type of divorce can become expensive and arduous before being completed.
 More steps are required to complete a contested divorce and therefore, naturally cost more.
 In these cases, it is important to work with a trustworthy contested divorce lawyer to make sure your wishes being represented.